wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/7-summary.md

-In this module we introduced many different Power Platform concepts including Environments Data Loss Prevention (DLP) policies and reviewed many of the tools found in the Center of Excellence (CoE) Starter Kit.
+In this module, we introduced many different Power Platform concepts including Environments Data Loss Prevention (DLP) policies and reviewed many of the tools found in the Center of Excellence (CoE) Starter Kit.
 All these features and tools are key in organizations governing their